 ● Convert to Text: Converts numbered lists into paragraphs that begin with the paragraph’s current number as text.

-Original Exports the original image to the “<document_name>-web-images” subfolder.
-When this option is selected, all other options are dimmed.
+Original: Exports the original image to the <document_name>-web-images subfolder.

 Choose the resolution of the images in pixels per inch (ppi).
 While operating systems have standardized on either 72 ppi or 96 ppi, mobile devices range from 132 ppi (iPad), to 172 ppi (Sony Reader), to over 300 ppi (iPhone 4).
 You can choose a ppi value for each object selected.
 Values include 72, 96, 150 (average for all eBook devices today), and 300.